Councillor ousted from meeting on bus driver shortage after heated exchange | CBC News

 Ghamari was unable to be reached for comment before deadline.

-In her presentation, Kryiaco went over next steps to recruit and retain more bus drivers.
+In her presentation, Kyriaco went over next steps to recruit and retain more bus drivers.

 As potential short term solutions, OSTA lists ideas ranging from redesigning and combining routes to reassigning students to OC Transpo.